SMosegaard/cds-vis/assignments/assignment-1/README.md

 This repository is designed to design a simple image search algorithm on flower images.
 The project primarily uses ```OpenCV``` and ```Pandas``` to retrieve images that are similar to a given target image based on histograms and color distributions.

-Two pipelines
+The project consists of two pipelines, that consists of the following...
 - one that uses color histograms
-- one that uses the pretrained VGG16 model
+- one that uses the pretrained CNN VGG16 model to create the database of extracted images and K-Nearst Neighbour for image search

-.. define pipeline with argparse??
+.. define pipeline with argparse

 The project has the objective: